telerik/blazor-docs/components/filemanager/overview.md

 }
 ````

 >Each `FileManagerEntry`'s `Path` needs to finish with the data item's `Name`, following the style used in real file systems.
-Also, there should be a predefined root path as the topmost path segment.
+Also, ensure the top-level directories and files start with a predefined root path.

 ## Data Binding